IbrahimSobh/llms/README.md

 ---

-## 👉 🧐 Evaluating an LLM-based system
+## 👉 🧐 Evaluating LLM-based systems

 There's a difference between evaluating an LLM versus evaluating an LLM-based system.
 Typically after _generic_ pre-training, LLMs are evaluated on standard benchmarks:
 - [GLUE](https://gluebenchmark.com/) A benchmark of nine sentence, or sentence-pair language understanding tasks.